bokeh/bokeh/sphinx/source/docs/dev_guide/pull_requests.rst

     :ref:`documentation <devguide_documentation>`, if applicable.

 6. Add more commits to your pull request
-    Once you have created a pull request, keep adding commits.
-A member of the `Bokeh core team`_ will review your pull request and help you along the way.
+    Once you have created a pull request, a member of the `Bokeh core team`_ will begin `reviewing your pull request`_ and may request changes or additions.
+If so, they will help you along the way with any questions you may have.
+You can make new changes in your existing local branch, and push them to Github.
+The PR will update automatically, there is no need to open a new PR.
 The team member will also update any `labels in your pull request <wiki pull requests_>`_.
 Reviewing pull requests can be time-consuming, so be aware that it might take a while to receive feedback.

-    Once you and a member of the `Bokeh core team`_ agree that your pull request is ready to be merged, the team member will update the labels on your pull request and merge your changes into the repository.

 7. Look for the next issue to work on
     With your first pull request merged, you should take another look at Bokeh's `issue tracker`_ to find the next issue to work on.

     Once your successfully complete two substantive pull requests, you are eligible to become a member of the `Bokeh development team`_.
+This means you will have direct access to the Bokeh repository and won't need to use a fork, for example.
 See `BEP 4: Project Roles`_ for more information about all roles in the Bokeh project.

 Tips
 ----